Some time in 2018, after my first season in the Italian Dolomites I came up with the idea that I am going to hike all 6 of the official Alta Vias.

-The huts in bold underlined letters are the ones I recommend staying at when hiking Alta via 4.
+The huts in green rows are the ones I recommend staying at when hiking Alta via 4.

 Do you have any more questions about Alta Via 4?
 Post them in the comments below.
 I am always happy to help!
 If you are planning a trip to the Italian Dolomites make sure to to check out my guide.